roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 8

+===

- 04Page 8 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© Miles interrupted her brief fantasy by reminding her to use both breasts to eat her ice cream.
+Miles interrupted her brief fantasy by reminding her to use both breasts to eat her ice cream.
 She continued on, looking each of the men in the eye as she did so, knowing they liked that eye contact as they imagined her sucking them off the way she was slurping the ice cream off her tits.

  When she got to the bottom and only a little of the melted ice cream lay pooled in the bottom of the cup, Miles dumped it on her tits.
 "Don't forget your milk, little kitten," Miles said, and she lapped up the last drops, letting out a playful "purr" at the end.